Kps7676677878uyhbnh/sampleprojectt/README.md

 # New project
-This project is for demo to learn github.
+This project is for demo to learn Github.